IBM/event-driven-apps/kcontainer/docs/installing.md

 Please note that the minimum version required: is v1.15.10.

+Note also that you will need enough CPU capacity in your cluster, thus you should use a paid IKS cluster or a minikube with enough CPU/mem allocated.
+The free IKS cluster ends up running out of CPU for scheduling the pods.

 Install Operator Lifecycle Manager (OLM), so that we can install all the community operators from OperatorHub:

 ```shell